Blue Balliett

-Blue Balliett (born 1955 in New York) is an American author, who lives with her husband, three children, a grandson, and a cat.
-She is best known for her award-winning novel for children, Chasing Vermeer.
-She was born Elizabeth Balliett, but her family started calling her Blue shortly after her birth.
+Blue Balliett is an American author.
+She is best known for her award-winning children’s novel, Chasing Vermeer.

 Chasing Vermeer, released by Scholastic Press in 2004, is her best-known and most highly praised book.
 Illustrated by Brett Helquist, it concerns the fictitious theft of a painting by 17th-century Dutch artist Jan Vermeer.
 The book was a bestseller and won a number of accolades and awards, including the 2005 Edgar Award in the Best Juvenile category.
 In addition, she was awarded the Agatha Award in 2004 in the category Best Children's or Young Adult.

-A sequel, The Wright 3, was released in April, 2006, and a third, The Calder Game, was published two years later, in April 2008.
+A sequel, The Wright 3, was released in April 2006, and a third, The Calder Game, was published two years later, in April 2008.
 The Danger Box was published in August 2010.
 Her next book, Hold Fast was published in 2013.
 Soon after, in 2015, Balliett published Pieces and Players.
 Out of the Wild Night was published in 2018.
 Balliett has also published two oral histories involving Nantucket ghost stories in the 1980s, which have been consolidated into one book, "Nantucket Ghosts" released by Down East Books in 2006.

+Personal life

+Balliett was born to Elizabeth Platt and Whitney Balliett.
+She was born Elizabeth Balliett, but her mother started calling her Blue shortly after her birth.